monking/php-oauth/README.md

 # Authentication
 There are thee plugins provided to authenticate users:

-* DummyResourceOwner - Static account configured in `config/oauth.ini`
+* `DummyResourceOwner` - one static account configured in `config/oauth.ini`
-* SspResourceOwner - simpleSAMLphp plugin for SAML authentication
+* `SspResourceOwner` - simpleSAMLphp plugin for SAML authentication
-* BrowserIDResourceOwner - BrowserID / Mozilla Persona plugin
+* `BrowserIDResourceOwner` - BrowserID / Mozilla Persona plugin

-You can configure which plugin to use by modifying the `authenticationMechanism` setting.
+You can configure which plugin to use by modifying the `authenticationMechanism` setting in `config/oauth.ini`.

 ## Entitlements
 A more complex part of the authentication and authorization is the use of entitlements.
-This is a bit similar to scope in OAuth, only entitlements are for resource owner, while scope is only for OAuth clients.
+This is a bit similar to scope in OAuth, only entitlements are for a specific resource owner, while scope is only for an OAuth client.

 The entitlements are for example used by the `php-oauth` API.
 It is possible to write a client application that uses the `php-oauth` API to manage OAuth client